Fortnite, Minecraft, Second Life: will meetings all be in video games soon?

 The table-football effect

 So the real question is: is it worth it?
 It’s not clear.
 Meeting up with your colleagues in a video game can be fun for brainstorming, for a team-building exercise, or even for training, but it is probably not worth using for meetings where you have to delve into documents and need to be particularly focused.
-Obviously, Minecraft has not been designed (as of yet?) to organise meetings, and the experience would certainly have been different on a more suitable metaverse such as Second Life.
+Obviously, Minecraft has not been designed (as of yet?) to organize meetings, and the experience would certainly have been different on a more suitable metaverse such as Second Life.
 But still, this meeting was not as conclusive as we had imagined it would be, especially in light of the testimonials circulating on this subject.

 Having finished the experiment, we can’t help wondering if the real motivation of companies using video games as a means of communication is to improve their image rather than their productivity.
 What if building a virtual company in a video game looked good, but was not really useful?
 If this trend takes off, it could become a recruitment tool for companies, an argument for strengthening their brand as an employer.
 What if saying to future employees: “We have a hub in a video game” becomes the equivalent of “We have table football”?
-At a time when the job market is experiencing a severe shortage of tech talent, wouldn’t saying the company is involved in a video game be a hidden way of attracting more developers and other fans of innovation?
+At a time when the job market is experiencing a severe shortage of tech talent, wouldn’t say the company being involved in a video game be a hidden way of attracting more developers and other fans of innovation?
 Only time will tell.

 One thing’s for sure: while the prospect of maintaining a professional life in a virtual world may seem futuristic, if not downright inconceivable, many gaming companies are already looking into the idea.
 In December 2019, a Twitter user asked Tim Sweeney, the chief executive of Epic Games, whether he considered Fortnite to be a video game.
 He said: “Fortnite is a game.
 But please ask that question again in 12 months.”
-If a metaverse that is sufficiently engaging, immersive, unifying and accessible is created tomorrow, it’s highly likely that the business world will be very interested in it.
+If a metaverse that is sufficiently engaging, immersive, unifying, and accessible is created tomorrow, it’s highly likely that the business world will be very interested in it.

 Translated by Kalin Linsberg